bitcubico/english/tips.md

 - I was surprised to get this great promotion. ***It's crazy***
 - It felt terrible to get fired.  ***It's totally crazy***

+## Adjective synonyms

+Using synonyms, or words with the same meaning, can make your English more interesting and varied.
+Learning synonyms is also a good way to understand and remember new vocabulary.

+Here are some useful adjective synonyms:

+- great - wonderful - delightful
+- fun - enjoyable
+- happy - glad - pleased
+- beautiful - lovely - gorgeous
+- delicious - tasty - yummy